IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/single-selection.md

 ## Selection API

-The selection API for a ComboBox with the `single-select` property applied mostly remains the same, however, there are some important differences compared to ComboBoxes that don't have this property set.
+The selection API for a ComboBox with the `SingleSelect` property applied mostly remains the same, however, there are some important differences compared to ComboBoxes that don't have this property set.

 The main difference is that only one item can be selected at any time.
 For example, if you have specified a `ValueKey` for your combo component, passing more than one item to the `Select`/`Deselect` methods will have no effect.
 This also has means that any previously selected items will automatically get deselected upon making a new selection.